rish-16/tp/docs/UserGuide.md

 ---

 ## Appointment Commands
-A patient in `Doc’it` may have appointments to visit the clinic.
+A patient in `Doc'it` may have appointments to visit the clinic.

 In the Appointments panel, upcoming appointments are shown in the Upcoming tab, and past appointments are archived in the Archived tab.